-or the clinical decisions that were made along with the financial costs of all future treatments.
+or the difficult addictions that word made along with the imanetal doctor of an interest deathlether.
 I understand that with cosmetic surgery, I am responsible for the surgical fees quoted to me, as well as additional fees for anesthesia, facility (OR), and possibly laboratory, X-ray, and pathology fees.
 Surgicenters, Outpatient Centers, and Hospitals often have rules that certain tissue/implants removed during surgery must be sent for evaluation which may result in additional fees.
 Please check with your surgeon to receive an estimate of any additional costs that you may be charged.
-I understand that there will be a non-refundable fee for booking and scheduling my surgery of, which is a part of the overall surgical fee.
+I understand that there will be a non-refundable fee for booking and scheduling my surgery of \$, which is a part of the overall surgical fee.
 Should I cancel my surgery without an approved medically acceptable reason, submitted in writing and acceptable to the practice, within weeks of the scheduled surgery, this fee is forfeited.
 While this may appear to be a charge for services which were not provided, this fee is necessary to reserve time in the OR and in the practice, which are done when I schedule.
 I understand and unconditionally and irrevocably accept this.